March 1, 2022

 But, there was no point in beating myself now about the “what ifs.”
 The AZT is a long, long trail.
 As long as I had enough water between sources, then it didn’t matter how far I made it on any given day.
 I’d stop when I needed to.
 I wasn’t going to force myself to walk a set number of miles each day.

 I continued downhill for another two miles to Sunnyside Canyon, where I was pleased to see a group of four people already spread out across an extremely large, flat campsite.
 There was room for at least 6-8 more tents nearby.
-Oh thank goodness.
+Oh, thank goodness.
 A decent place to stop before dark.

-I asked the other hikers if I could camp with them, and everyone cheerful welcomed me in.
+I asked the other hikers if I could camp with them, and everyone cheerfully welcomed me in.
 What a relief!
 I was done walking and I could take my insanely heavy pack off and rest.

 THE END OF DAY 1